deniseOme/deniseOme.github.io/README.md

 Acknowledgments
 ---
-This is based entirely in Scott Vinkle's own homepage and his article on Medium.
+This is both inspired by and based entirely in Scott Vinkle's homepage following his step-by-step post on Medium.
 Thanks Scott!